buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 }
 ```

 ## Accessing limit details

 ### Check time-based limits

 The rate limit status is available in the following response headers of each GraphQL call:

-`RateLimit-Remaining` — The remaining complexity left within the current time window.
+- `RateLimit-Remaining` — The remaining complexity left within the current time window.
-`RateLimit-Limit` — The complexity limit for the time window.
+- `RateLimit-Limit` — The complexity limit for the time window.
-`RateLimit-Reset` — The number of seconds remaining until a new time window is started and the limits are reset.
+- `RateLimit-Reset` — The number of seconds remaining until a new time window is started and the limits are reset.

+For example:

 ```js
 RateLimit-Remaining: 20